big city

 If you can, take them to a tackle shop to pick out their fishing rod and reel so they can have something to call their own.
 Show them how to bait their hooks and the importance of releasing their catch.
 Explain the different fish they may encounter and the importance of conservation.

-Managing school and work are doable because kids are busy most of the day.
+Managing school and work is doable because kids are busy the majority of the day.
 However, parents often struggle to manage work and spend quality time with their children during the school holidays.
 According to a survey by the American Psychological Association, nearly half (48%) of working parents said that managing work and school holidays was a source of stress.

 That's because working parents may have to take time off work to look after their children or arrange childcare or other activities to keep them busy.
 This can lead to financial strain and stress.
 Luckily, there are ways to balance managing school and work, keeping kids occupied, and maintaining work productivity.

-Finding ways to keep kids entertained during break and maintaining your work schedule is vital.
-Here are some school holiday survival tips for working parents:
+It's essential to find ways to keep kids entertained during break while maintaining your work schedule.
+Our team has outlined some school holiday survival tips for working parents:

-Make sure to do your research.
-School holidays are pre-planned, so you should plan ahead to figure out when your children need care, which programs they are interested in, and make sure you have all the necessary paperwork ready so they can secure their spot quickly.
+Research is key.
+School holidays are pre-planned, so make sure to plan ahead to figure out when your children need care, which programs they're interested in, and make sure you have all the necessary paperwork ready so they can secure their spot quickly.
 A schedule that includes time to spend with your family and alone is essential.

 Employers are typically obliged to offer flexible working arrangements to employees who have been with the company for 12 months or longer, provided that the request is reasonable.